pokemon-speedrunning/gambatte-speedrun/INSTALL.md

 ```
 $ brew install qt
 ```
-***\*NOTE:*** After building and creating "Gambatte Qt.app", you can run the following command to create a deployable standalone macOS app, which can be used as a release build that other macOS users can run:
+***\*NOTE:*** After building and creating "Gambatte-Speedrun.app", you can run the following command to create a deployable standalone macOS app, which can be used as a release build that other macOS users can run:
 ```
-$ macdeployqt gambatte_qt/bin/Gambatte\ Qt.app -dmg
+$ macdeployqt gambatte_qt/bin/Gambatte-Speedrun.app -dmg
 ```

 ### Testrunner-specific steps